 recalling that each label $Y_n=(\nu,n)$ defines the rapidity $\nu$ and the symmetric traceless representation $\left(\frac{n}{2},\frac{n}{2}\right)$ of the excitation.
 Adopting the notation $\mathbf{T}(\mathbf{Y}_{bra}|\mathbf{Y}_{ket})$, the two types of tiles are denoted

-The formulae \eqref{full_over} and \eqref{full_over_bk} describe the two types of tile with two general expression to be analysed.
-Starting from formula \eqref{full_over}, it can be separated it into an interaction part -- depending on pairs of magnons inserted along different cuts -- and a part that is factorized over contributions of single magnons.
+The formulae \eqref{full_over} and \eqref{full_over_bk} describe the two types of tile with two general expressions to be analysed.
+Starting from formula \eqref{full_over}, it can be separated into an interaction part -- depending on pairs of magnons inserted along different cuts -- and a part that is factorized over contributions of single magnons.

 We start the analysis from the first one.
 The part that contains interactions between magnons of different edges features a matrix part and a scalar ``dynamical" part.
 The dynamical part contains all such factors that depend on the quantum numbers of pairs of magnons.
 Such factors appear in the overlap and couple pairs of magnons inserted along different cuts, namely